cs1730/csx730-uthread/README.md

 A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.
 A __user-mode thread__, sometimes referred to as a _fiber_, is one that is scheduled in user mode instead of kernel mode.

+Each thread gets its own stack that is separate from the stack of the calling process but somewhere within the process's virtual memory space.
+While this new stack space can be allocated using `malloc(2)`, use of `mmap(2)` is recommended as it guarantees the memory will be allocated at a nearby page boundary.

 In this project, you are tasked with implementing a preemptive multitasking, user-mode thread library in C and a little bit of x86 assembly!
 Some starter code is provided.
 Other project details are provided below.

 ```